ansible/ansible/docs/docsite/rst/user_guide/intro_adhoc.rst

 Managing users and groups
 -------------------------

-You can create, manage, and remove user accounts on your managed nodes with ad-hoc tasks:
+You can create, manage, and remove user accounts on your managed nodes with ad hoc tasks:

 .. code-block:: bash